Virginia–North Carolina League: History

 On May 2, 1901, the league took over the Portsmouth Browns franchise, which was suffering from poor attendance.
 The Newport News–Hampton Shipbuilders (32–26) moved to Charlotte, North Carolina and became the Charlotte Hornets on June 21, 1901, the same day the Portsmouth Browns (22–31) moved to Tarboro to become the Tarboro Tartars.

 After the Norfolk Skippers and Richmond Grays franchises disbanded in July, the Virginia–North Carolina League continued play as a four–team league.
 The league then folded on August 17, 1901.
 After the league folded, an eleven–game 1901 "championship series" between the first–half champion Wilmington Giants and second–half champion Raleigh Senators was scheduled.
 After four games, the remainder of the series was cancelled due to numerous rain–outs.
 Raleigh won all four games played and claimed the league championship.
 With Charlotte and Greensboro as members, the league essentially evolved into the North Carolina League in 1902, before that league also disbanded on July 15, 1902.

-The Virginia–North Carolina League formed again in 1905 as a Class D level league, with help from Jack Grimm, who then became the manager of the Greensboro franchise.
-The 1905 teams were the Charlotte Hornets, Danville Tobacconists, Greensboro Farmers and Salisbury–Spencer Twins/Winston–Salem Twins.
-On July 17, 1905, Salisbury-Spencer (24–28) moved to Winston-Salem and became the Winston–Salem Twins.
-The Virginia–North Carolina League disbanded before the conclusion of the season, stopping play on August 19, 1905 with Danville in 1st place (48–27), followed by Charlotte (40–42), Greensboro (36–47) and Winston-Salem (34–42).
+The Virginia–North Carolina League formed again in 1905 as a four-team Class D level league, with help from Jack Grimm, who then became the manager of the Greensboro franchise.
+The 1905 league teams were the Charlotte Hornets, Danville Tobacconists, Greensboro Farmers and Salisbury-Spencer Twins/Winston-Salem Twins.
+On July 17, 1905, Salisbury-Spencer (24–28) moved to Winston-Salem and became the Winston-Salem Twins.
+The Virginia–North Carolina League disbanded before the conclusion of the season, stopping play on August 19, 1905 with Danville in first place (48–27), followed by Charlotte (40–42), Greensboro (36–47) and Winston-Salem (34–42).